Frequently Asked Questions: 2017 Best Graduate Schools Rankings

 14. Where do the data on quality measures come from?

 Most of the information is reported to us directly by the schools.
-Each year, U.S. News sends an extensive questionnaire to each school for each of the disciplines of business, education, engineering, law, and medicine.
+Each year, U.S. News sends an extensive statistical survey to each school for each of the disciplines of business, education, nursing, engineering, law, and medicine.

-The statistical data collection for the 2014 Best Graduate Schools rankings was done in fall 2012 and early 2013.
+The statistical data collection for the 2017 Best Graduate Schools rankings was conducted in fall 2015 and early 2016.
 When the surveys are returned, U.S. News analyzes the data for errors, large changes, or inconsistencies.
 Errors and anomalies are resolved in concert with the school, which then verifies data stored in our database.

 Where possible, we cross check data with other sources.